FA25SE050-RogueLearn/RogueLearn.BMAD.Documentation/docs/front-end-spec/browser-extension-wireframes.md

 │ 📚 YOUR NOTES ON THIS TOPIC                         │
 │                                                     │
 │ ┌─────────────────────────────────────────────────┐ │
-│ │ 💡 From "React Hooks Mastery" Quest             │ │
+│ │ 💡 From "React Hooks Mastery" Learning Path     │ │
  │ │                                                 │ │
  │ │ "useState is the most basic Hook - remember:    │ │
  │ │ 1.
 Always returns [value, setter]               │ │
  │ │ 2.
 Setter function triggers re-render           │ │
  │ │ 3.
 Initial value can be function for lazy init" │ │
  │ │                                                 │ │
  │ │ 📅 Added: 3 days ago                            │ │
-│ │ 🎯 Quest: React Hooks Mastery                   │ │
+ │ │ 📚 Learning Path: React Hooks Mastery           │ │
 │ └─────────────────────────────────────────────────┘ │
 │                                                     │
 │ ┌─────────────────────────────────────────────────┐ │